ajwills72/rminr/docs/README.md

 ## 1. Absolute Beginners' Guide to R
 <a name="beginners"></a>

 A series of worksheets on using R for data analysis in psychology.
-No previous knowledge of R, or of psycholopgy, is assumed.
+No previous knowledge of R, or of psychology, is assumed.

 * [Introduction to RStudio](intro-rstudio.md).
 How to get RStudio, and a basic introduction to the software.